 by Brittney Sanchez of FIU at Bakehouse Art Complex, 28 October 2020

-On October 28th, we took part in the creation of a contemporary art piece to help shed some light on an important ecological topic.
-I was honored to bring awareness to such an eye opening installation made by artist Lauren Shapiro and marine ecologist Dr. Nyssa Silbiger.
+On October 28th, we took part in the creation of a contemporary art piece to bring awareness to such an eye opening installation made by artist Lauren Shapiro and marine ecologist Dr. Nyssa Silbiger.
 They’re combined knowledge and creativity made this engaging environmental art installation possible.
 Yet simple in nature, this work of art mixes technology, reusable resources, ceramics, and scientific research to bring attention to the coral reefs like I have never seen before.
 These large wooden structures are covered by many hundreds of intricate coral ceramics that have been installed by the local community alongside the artists in the Bakehouse.
 These eye catching structures showcase a wide range of different textures, colors, and intricate details.

 Although there is many distinct details in each and every structure, there is something they all have in common.
 They each take part in a grander project, to bring awareness to the frailty of coral reefs all over the worlds oceans.
 The room is filled with some bright and colorful shells, while other shells are faded, dried, and cracked.
 This shift is made possible because of the way these corals were made with unfired clay material.
 This material is used to demonstrate the decay of the coral reefs and the affect we have on them.
 Shapiro does an excellent job in creating a contemporary work of art while engaging the local community in a unique artistic experience.
 This abstract art installation is an important representation of engagement, community, involvement, and awareness.